lecramyajiv/fonts-lao-extra/README.md

-Lao also called as laotian is the official language of Lao People's Democratic Republic.Except for the Phetsarath font which was developed by ICT project for development of STEA/UNDP of Lao PDR.
-Everyother font is developed by Danh hong of Khmertype.
+Lao also called as laotian is the official language of Lao People's Democratic Republic.Except for the Phetsarath font which was developed by ICT project for development of STEA/UNDP of Lao PDR.Rest of the fonts are developed by Danh hong of Khmertype.
 This collection contains the following fonts.

 1. Xat